-A natural way to think of an agent's control over her conduct at a moment in time is in terms of her ability to select among, or choose between, alternative courses of action.
+A natural way to think of an agent’s control over her conduct at a moment in time is in terms of her ability to select among, or choose between, alternative courses of action.
 This picture of control stems from common features of our perspectives as practical deliberators settling on courses of action.
-If a person is choosing between voting for Gore as opposed to Bush, it is plausible to assume that her freedom with regard to her voting consists, at least partially, in her ability to choose between these two alternatives.
+If a person is choosing between voting for Clinton as opposed to Trump, it is plausible to assume that her freedom with regard to her voting consists, at least partially, in her ability to choose between these two alternatives.
 On this account, acting with free will requires alternative possibilities.
-A natural way to model this account of free will is in terms of an agent's future as a garden of forking paths branching off from a single past.
-A locus of freely willed action arises when the present offers, from an agent's (singular) past, more than one path into the future.
-Borrowing from the Argentine fabulist Borges, let us call this the Garden of Forking Paths model of control.
-Let us say, as the Garden of Forking Paths suggests, that when a person acts of her own free will, she could have acted otherwise.
-Her ability to have acted otherwise is underwritten by her ability to have selected amongst, or chosen between, alternative courses of action.
+A natural way to model this account of free will is in terms of an agent’s future as a garden of forking paths branching off from a single past.
+A locus of freely willed action arises when the present offers, from an agent’s (singular) past, more than one path into the future.
+On this model of human agency, then, when a person acts of her own free will, she could have acted otherwise.

-Unpacking free will by appeal to the Garden of Forking Paths model immediately suggests that determinism might be a threat to it.
+This conception of free will immediately invites the thought that determinism might be a threat.
 For determinism, understood in the strict sense characterized above, tells us that, at any time, given the facts of the past and the laws of nature, only one future is possible.
-But the Garden of Forking Paths model suggests that a freely willing agent could have acted other than she did and, hence, that more than one future is possible.
+But according to the conception of human agency under consideration, a freely willing agent could have acted other than she did and, hence, that more than one future is possible.

 Here is an incompatibilist argument that codifies the considerations set out above:

-- Any agent, x, performs any act a of x's own free will iff x has control over a.
+- Any agent, x, performs an act a of x’s own free will iff x has control over a.